kpobococ/XtLightbox/README.md

 * `positionText`: Used to specify a custom "Image x of y" string.
 Defaults to `'Image {x} of {total}'`
 * `useMask`: if true, the Mask class from MooTools more will be used when showing the lightbox.
 Defaults to `true`.
 * `maskOptions`: additional Mask options.
+* `hideArrowsFor`: an array of adaptor names, the contents for which should not have the next/previous overlays.
+Defaults to empty array.
+* `hideSinglePosition`: if true, positionText will be hidden for single image collections.
+Defaults to `true`.

 **Renderer: Lightbox**